How to Replace Lower Control Arm Bushings?

 Now you need to remove the sway bar link, so it does not come in the way.
 Here you need a 14mm or 15mm wrench or socket, and if you see a mini taper fit there, you may need to hammer it just as you did it for the ball joint.

-This way, the sway bar link will be removed that you can take away from the lower control arm mount.
+This way, the sway bar link will be removed and you can take it away from the lower control arm mount.
 Now you are ready for the next step.

 How to replace lower control arm bushings